 The International English Language Testing System, or IELTS, is one of the most accepted international standardized tests of English language proficiency for non-native English language speakers.
 IELTS is jointly owned by the British Council, IDP: IELTS Australia and Cambridge Assessment English.
 The IELTS score is an important eligibility criterion set by English-speaking countries to allow international immigrants and students to settle down and study, respectively.
 The proficiency in the English language among non-native English-speaking applicants is tested by measuring the ability to perform in four sections: writing, reading, speaking, and listening skills.
 IELTS is graded on a scale of 0-9.
 Students get separate scores for all four sections, and then these scores are averaged for a total IELTS score.
 A band of 8 in IELTS means the applicant is an expert user and has a good grasp of the English language.

-With an 8 band in IELTS, applicants will have no problem working or studying abroad and English-speaking countries.
+With an 8 band in IELTS, applicants will have no problem working or studying abroad and in English-speaking countries.
 Top-ranked universities and colleges worldwide grant admission to applicants with an ideal band score of 8.
 With a band 8 in IELTS, the journey towards Express Entry Programs and Permanent Residence can also be secured.
 Hence, applicants with a dream of scoring an 8 band must work hard by following all the tips that are important while preparing for and taking the IELTS test.

 Tips to get an 8 band in IELTS

 Getting a band score of 8 in IELTS is an accomplishment and you have to keep certain things in mind to get this score.
-There are four sections in the IELTS examination, and the applicants need to work on each of the sections to achieve a total score of 8 band in IELTS.
+There are four sections in the IELTS examination, and the applicants need to work on each of the sections to achieve a total score of 8 bands in IELTS.
 Listed below are all the tips related to the four sections of the IELTS test that can help a student score an 8 band.

 Learn how to get an 8 band in IELTS –